DarpanAdhikari/speech-into-text/README.md

 - **Language Preserve**: Selected language remains selected on reload.
 - **Versatile Button Selectors**: Pass selectors like `id`, `class`, or `tag` for buttons and dropdowns.
 - **Clicky Buttons**: CSS is integrated to make buttons visually appealing.
-- **Listening effect** : Add a listening class with CSS animations to the class="indicator" element to visually signal active speech recognition..
+- **Listening effect** : Add a listening class with CSS animations to the indicator element to visually signal active speech recognition..

 ---